tmtsoftware/csw/docs/src/main/commons/command.md

 | Invalid | The command is not valid and cannot be executed.
 The response includes a reason in the form of a `CommandIssue` |
 | Locked | The component is locked by some other command sender.
 The validation could not occur.

-Note that the developer code does not need to return `Locked`.
-If the component has been Locked, the component's Supervisor returns the `Locked` response to the caller and the `validateCommand` handler is not called.

 ### The Submit Message
 A `submit` message is sent with its @ref:[command](../params/commands.md) to a component destination.